-By Richard S. Lehman, Esq., of Richard S. Lehman P.A.
+By Richard S. Lehman, Tax Attorney

 As times become more and more troubled, South Florida sees more than its share of immigrants fleeing dangers and coming here to stay; and foreign investors who want their money and second homes here.
 One concern that is often high on their list is the payment of United States Federal taxes, both income taxes and estate taxes.
 From a tax perspective there are both special advantages and traps for both would-be immigrants to the United States and the foreign investor.
 This article will look at both the traps and the advantages.

 One can best understand these beneficial tax concepts with a short discussion of the general U.S. tax principles that apply to nonresident alien individuals and foreign corporations.
 There is a vast difference in the manner in which the United States will apply its income, estate and gift taxes to an alien individual or foreign corporation that might be considered a “U.S. resident” for U.S. tax purposes and individuals and foreign companies that are considered “non-resident”, for U.S. tax purposes.
 A tax resident will be subject to U.S. income taxes, estate taxes and gift taxes on a worldwide basis.
 Non-residents will generally pay a U.S. income tax only on income earned from U.S. sources and will pay U.S. estate taxes only on real property and certain other assets situated in the United States.

 Tax Planning for the Immigrant to the U.S.